Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 Riyadh may appear as a surprise to those who have experienced its harsh summer.

-Still, the city deserves an honorable place among the winter cities of Saudi Arabia for its cold winters, where the night temperatures may decrease to zero degrees on occasions.
+Still, the city deserves an honorable place among the winter cities of Saudi Arabia for its cold winters, with night temperatures that may drop to zero degrees Fahrenheit on occasion.

 Tabuk